3r1ccc/pytest.demo/tests/gmail/README.md

 Run Appium
 ----------
-	Appium configured(using the testGmail.appiumconfig) and running
+	Appium configured(using the testGmail.appiumconfig) and launch a server

 Test
 ====